 Show less

-Northern Gas Networks carrying out essential upgrade work to maintain a safe and reliable gas supply in Starbeck, Harrogate
+Northern Gas Networks to carry out essential upgrade work to maintain a safe and reliable gas supply in Cottingham

 Read

-Northern Gas Networks (NGN), the gas distributor for the North of England, is carrying out essential work in Starbeck, Harrogate to replace ageing metal pipework with new, more durable plastic pipes.
+Northern Gas Networks (NGN), the gas distributor for the North of England, is to carry out essential work in Cottingham, Hull, to replace the ageing metal pipework with new, more durable plastic pipes.

-The project, which is expected to last until the end of April, has been planned in collaboration with North Yorkshire Council.
-So that engineers can carry out the work safely and efficiently, and to protect the public, some temporary traffic management measures have been put in place.
+The project, which is expected to last around 4 weeks in total, has been planned in collaboration with East Riding of Yorkshire Council.
+So that engineers can carry out the work safely and efficiently, and to protect the public, some traffic management measures will be put in place.

 For further information about the work please contact NGN’s Customer Care Team on 0800 040 7766 or email: customercare@northerngas.co.uk.